 Face paint may do the trick for very small children, especially those in strollers.
-Be creative and paint a cute animal for their face and in moments you will have saved $20 or more on a costume for your little tot, and for tweens often less is more.
+Be creative and paint a cute animal for their face and in moments you will have saved $20 or more on a costume for your little tot, for the perfect toddler costumes and for tweens often less is more.
 They want to participate but, don’t want to go full out in a store bought costume.

-Before you take out a bank loan (lol) for those costumes, talk with your kids and see what they want and then try the tips above – make sure to let them help, they will benefit from seeing how you save and you’ll be teaching them life skills in the process!
+Before you take out a bank loan for some extra cash (lol) for those great costumes, talk with your kids and see what they want and then try the tips above – make sure to let them help, they will benefit from seeing how you save and you’ll be teaching them life skills in the process!

 Please share your tips in the comments.
 We love to hear your ideas!